yumoxu/yumoxu.github.io/_pages/about.md

 ---

 Welcome!
 I am a Research Associate in Natural Language Processing at the University of Edinburgh.
-I am fortunate to work closely with [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) who advised my PhD.
+I am fortunate to work closely with [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) who was also my PhD advisor.
 I recently finished my PhD with a thesis on the role of observable/latent user queries in document summarization, examined by [Dr. Ivan Titov](http://ivan-titov.org/) and [Dr. Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).